lisun85/MA_Agents/README.md

 python main.py
 ```

-The complete application will be available at http://localhost:8080
+The complete application will be available at http://localhost:8080 (or whichever port you configure)

 ## Features

-- Real-time chat interface with WebSocket connection
+- Real-time chat interface with WebSocket connection that automatically adapts to any port
 - Responsive design with Tailwind CSS
 - TypeScript for type safety
 - FastAPI backend with WebSocket support